UptickNetwork/uptick-testnet/README.md

 # Uptick Testnets

-The latest testnet is [origin_1170-3](./origin_1170-3).
-You can find a list of seeds and peers to connect to in the respective directory.
+The most recent main network is [origin_1170-3](./origin_1170-3).
+In the corresponding directory, you'll be able to locate a list of seeds and peers for connection.